 By the 1980s acrimony between Trans Time and BACS caused the organizations to disassociate.
 BACS was renamed the American Cryonics Society (ACS) in 1985.
 Jim Yount (who joined BACS in 1972 and became a Governor two years later) and Edgar Swank have been the principal activists in ACS into the 21st century.

 For 26 years — from the time of its inception until 1998 — the President of Trans Time was Art Quaife.
 The name "Trans Time" was inspired by Trans World Airlines, which was then a very prominent airline.
 Also active in Trans Time was Paul Segall, a man who had been an active member of the Cryonics Society of New York.
 Segall obtained a PhD from the University of California at Berkeley, studying the life-extending effects of tryptophan deprivation.
 He wrote a book on life extension (which included a section on cryonics) entitled LIVING LONGER, GROWING YOUNGER.
 He founded a BioTech company called BioTime, which sells blood replacement products.
 In 2003 Segall deanimated due to an aortic hemorrhage.
 He was straight-frozen because his Trans Time associates didn't think he could be perfused.
-The only other cryonics patient at Trans Time is the brain of Luna Wilson, the murdered teenage daughter of Robert Anton Wilson.
+The only other cryonics patients at Trans Time are two brains, which includes the brain of Luna Wilson, the murdered teenage daughter of Robert Anton Wilson.

 Aside from Trans Time, the other three cryonics organizations in the world which are storing human patients in liquid nitrogen are the Alcor Life Extension Foundation (founded in 1972 by Fred and Linda Chamberlain), the Cryonics Institute (founded in 1976 by Robert Ettinger), and KrioRus (located near Moscow in Russia, founded in 2006).